Picture is worth a thousand words:Vulnerability assessment or Risk assessment?

 - Identify weaknesses in systems or processes that threats could exploit

-- In Risk Management boost defenses and improve incident response
+- Risk Management boosts defenses and improves incident response

 Risk assessments: